Young woman looking over a valley

 Psychotherapy

-Psychotherapy (talk therapy) is one of the most effective treatment for PTSD.
-During psychotherapy, you'll develop healthy stress management skills so you can better handle stressful situations.
+Psychotherapy (talk therapy) is one of the most effective treatments for PTSD.
+During psychotherapy, you’ll develop healthy stress management skills so you can better handle stressful situations.
 Ultimately, psychotherapy can help you take charge, gain control over your trauma, and move forward.

 Some types of therapy used in the treatment of PTSD include:

-• Trauma-focused cognitive behavioral therapy (CBT)
+- Trauma-focused cognitive behavioral therapy (CBT)

 Trauma-focused CBT creates a safe space to process traumatic experiences.
 This type of talk therapy can help you recognize problematic thought patterns that hold you back—for example, self-blame and guilt following a traumatic event.
-By reframing your perspective and rationalizing the problem, you can adopt an alternative mindset.
+By reframing your perspective and rationalizing the problem, you can adopt an alternative mindset. - Eye movement desensitization reprocessing (EMDR) therapy

 EMDR helps reduce the distressing symptoms associated with PTSD.
 During EMDR sessions, your therapist will help you use eye movement techniques, such as back-and-forth movements, to help your brain process traumatic memories.
-EMDR can help you replace negative reactions to traumatic experiences with more positive ones.
+EMDR can help you replace negative reactions to traumatic experiences with more positive ones. - Exposure therapy

 Exposure therapy, a type of behavioral therapy, helps you safely face distressing memories so you can learn effective coping skills.
 Exposure therapy can be especially helpful for traumatic memories and nightmares.